rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 _A half empty glass_ makes us think about the failure of `a`:
 _Why_ did `a` fail?
 Would it be better if _some_ `a` failures caused the whole computation to fail?...
-_A half full glass_ makes us ignore the failure and focus on `b`.
-This is exactly the definition of `<|>`.
+_A half full glass_ makes us ignore the failure and focus on `b`...  this is exactly the behavior of `<|>`.

 Code correctness and "reasoning about code" are, arguably, the defining aspects of FP.
 Typically, reasoning about code refers to some advanced use of the type system or formal methods.
 IMO reasoning about code should start with reasoning about failures and corner cases.
 In my experience, this aspect of reasoning about code is often overlooked.

 My goal is to consider `Alternative` from the point of view of _error information loss_.
 This viewpoint yields an interesting prospective on the use of `Alternative` and on its limitations.
-My second goal is to present a useful instance that is missing in standard libraries and, probably, on Hackage.
+My second goal is to present a useful instance that is missing in the standard library and, probably, on Hackage.
 This `Alternative` instance is (pessimistically) constructed to preserve failure information.

 The title (and the _Pessimist_ theme) was also inspired by: